Our Annual Plant Sale May 28th 9am-2pm

 AUGUST

-Tomatoes, Lemon Cucumbers, Summer Squash, Asian Lettuce, Basil, Cauliflower, Apple Mint, Assorted Peppers, Biquinho Peppers,
+Tomatoes, Lemon Cucumbers, Summer Squash, Asian Lettuce, Assorted Peppers, Biquinho Peppers,

 SEPTEMBER

-String Beans, Butternut Squash, Radishes, Acorn Squash, Beets, Cucumbers, Swiss Chard.
+String Beans, Radishes, Acorn Squash, Beets, Cucumbers, Swiss Chard.
 Lots of lettuce choices.
-Olathe Corn, Palisade Peaches
+Olathe Corn, Broccoli, Cabbage, Onions, Romanescu Cauliflower, Leeks

 OCTOBER

-Pumpkins, Spaghetti Squash, Rainbow Carrots, Green Peppers, Jalapenos, Pablano Peppers, Rutabagas
+Pumpkins, Butternut & Spaghetti Squash, Carrots, Green Peppers, Jalapenos, Poblano Peppers, Rutabagas, White Daikon Radishes, Potatoes, Parsnips,

 Flowers grown on the farm